Estella999/LoRA-jittor/README.md

 #  LoRA-based Fine-tuning with Jittor

-This project implements parameter-efficient fine-tuning of GPT/LLaMA-like models using the [Jittor](https://cg.cs.tsinghua.edu.cn/jittor/) framework, with PyTorch compatibility provided by JTorch.
+This project implements parameter-efficient fine-tuning of GPT-like models using the [Jittor](https://cg.cs.tsinghua.edu.cn/jittor/) framework, with PyTorch compatibility provided by JTorch.
 It supports complete pipelines for data preparation, training, inference, and evaluation.

 ---